TheresaLui/SelfHelpContent_v2/articles/microsoft.compute/compute-cantconnecttomylinuxvm.md

 ## **Recommended steps**
  To resolve common issues, try one or more of the following steps.

  1. Access [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade) of your VM <!--$vmname-->[vmname]<!--/$vmname--> and verify if your VM is running .
-If you prefer you can also see these by selecting the Boot Diagnostics menu item under the Support + Troubleshooting sub-header for your virtual machine.
+If you prefer you can also see logs by selecting the Boot Diagnostics menu item under the Support + Troubleshooting sub-header for your virtual machine.
 Review errors in [serial console](data-blade:Microsoft_Azure_Compute.SerialConsoleBlade) of your VM <!--$vmname-->[vmname]<!--/$vmname--> or in logs for errors such as FSTAB (file systems table), FSCK (file system consistency), or networking
  2. Click [here](data-blade:microsoft_azure_network.verifyipflowblade) to ensure that Network Security Group is allowing traffic
  3. Click [here](data-blade:microsoft_azure_network.NetworkWatcherConnectivityBlade) to troubleshoot connectivity issues when trying SSH from Azure
  4. Review effective security group rules to ensure inbound “Allow” NSG rule exists and is prioritized for SSH port(default 22)